Learn about the length, major cities, landmarks, and historical significance of Interstate 80, from its starting point to its ending point.

 The development of Interstate 80 involved meticulous planning, engineering expertise, and significant investment from the government.
 Engineers had to overcome various challenges, including navigating through rough terrains, building bridges and tunnels, and accommodating the diverse landscapes along the .

-The construction of Interstate 80 not only provided a more direct and faster route for travelers but also boosted economic development along its path.
+The construction of Interstate 80 not only provided a more direct and faster for travelers but also boosted economic development along its path.
 The highway opened up new opportunities for commerce and trade, allowing businesses to transport goods more efficiently across state lines.

 Impact on Transportation System